 Find your location and negotiate lease.
 Make sure you ask for free rent period during build out.
 90 days is fairly standard on a 5 year lease.

-Sketch out a plan and contact an architect if required.
-Many jurisdictions now require stamped drawings to be submitted for permits.
+Sketch out a plan and contact an architect.
+Most jurisdictions now require stamped drawings to be submitted for permits to be issued.

 Contact your local health department.
 Ask for Planning.
 Since each county is different follow the information they provide to you.
 You should be prepared to show them drawings and proposed menu.